bnjenner/VCFriend/README.md

 # VCFriend
-## Here for reference purposes.
+## !!!
+Here for reference purposes.
 Do not use and do not try to write your own VCF parser.
-There are plenty of great tools out there.
+There are plenty of great tools out there !!!

-** !!!
 Variant calling softwares utilizes VCF files that can sometimes be difficult to parse.
-VCFriend is a set of tools that can make extracting and analyzing information from VCF files easier !!! **
+VCFriend is a set of tools that can make extracting and analyzing information from VCF files easier.